Links | Meet the Webmaster | Photo Gallery | Railfan Guides | Resources

 Alberta Station - S61.1

-Jeff Allgood shot this photo of the old SAL "station" in Alberta just one year prior to abandonment.
-This structure still stands in 2004, however it is surrounded by trees and overgrowth.
-Note the bridge in the top left corner of the photo that carries the ex-VGN over the S-Line.
+Jeff Allgood shot this photo of the "station" in Alberta just one year prior to the line's abandonment.
+This structure still stands today.
+Note the bridge in the top left corner of the photo that carries the former Virginian over the Seaboard.
+The last official train thru the Town of Alberta was operated by Norfolk Southern on April 22, 1988.

 Photo by Jeff Allgood - 1986